singularityhacker/tiny-ai-models/README.md

 - **Save results**: Results are automatically saved with timestamps
 - **Compare runs**: Use the dashboard to compare different evaluation runs

+## RAG Evaluation System ✅

+### What is RAG?

+**Retrieval-Augmented Generation (RAG)** enhances language models by providing relevant context from a knowledge base.
+Before answering each question, the system:

+1. Searches the Wikipedia knowledge base for relevant information
+2. Retrieves the most relevant chunks (default: 3)
+3. Augments the question prompt with this context
+4. Lets the model answer with enriched information

+### How It Works

+The `rag_eval.py` script:
+- Wraps the base Llama model with RAG capabilities
+- Queries ChromaDB for relevant Wikipedia content for each question
+- Injects retrieved context into prompts automatically
+- Saves results in the same format as baseline evaluations
+- Results appear in dashboard as a separate model for easy comparison

+### Performance Comparison

+Early results show RAG improvement on global facts:
+- **Baseline model:** 25% accuracy (100 questions)
+- **RAG-enhanced:** 30% accuracy (10 question sample)

+Results are directly comparable in the dashboard!

+### RAG Options

+- `--n_retrieval N`: Number of Wikipedia chunks to retrieve (default: 3)
+- `--chroma_path PATH`: Path to ChromaDB (default: ./chroma_db)
+- All standard lm-eval options work: `--limit`, `--device`, `--tasks`, etc.

 ## Next Steps & Future Development

 ### Immediate Next Steps

-1. **Scale up Wikipedia embeddings:**
+1. ✅ **Scale up Wikipedia embeddings:** COMPLETE!
-   - Remove the 100-article limit in `create_embeddings_simple.py`
-   - Process all 205,328 Simple Wikipedia articles
+   - All Simple Wikipedia articles processed
-   - This will take 30-60 minutes but create a comprehensive knowledge base
+   - Comprehensive knowledge base ready

-2. **Integrate with evaluations:**
+2. ✅ **Integrate with evaluations:** COMPLETE!
-   - Build retrieval-augmented evaluation system
+   - RAG evaluation system implemented (`rag_eval.py`)
-   - Use Wikipedia context to enhance MMLU/HellaSwag question answering
+   - Wikipedia context enhances question answering
-   - Compare model performance with and without knowledge base assistance
+   - Dashboard shows baseline vs RAG comparison

+3. **Run comprehensive RAG evaluations:**
+   - Test on full MMLU global_facts dataset (100 questions)
+   - Try other MMLU subjects where Wikipedia helps
+   - Experiment with different retrieval settings (n_retrieval=5, 7, 10)

-3. **Enhanced dashboard features:**
+4. **Enhanced dashboard features:**
    - Add knowledge base integration to the dashboard
    - Show which Wikipedia articles were used for each evaluation
    - Display retrieval quality metrics